southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 - **Main**: Accepts merges from Features/Issues and Hotfixes
 - **Features/Issues**: Always branch off HEAD of Main

   - Prefix: action/* ex: `add/new-command`, `fix/birthday-message-issue`

+    >  Actions available: `add`, `update`, `fix`, and `remove`
 - **Hotfix**: Always branch off HEAD of Main.

   - Prefix: hotfix/* ex: `hotfix/remove-duplicate-load-data`

 ### Contributing to Lambdas functions

-If you are going to contribute to the lambdas functions, follow the next steps to deploy and test them.
+If you are going to contribute to the lambdas functions, follow the next steps to deploy and test them:

 1. Clone the repo